Tokyo in 4 days, 5 places not to be missed on your visit to the capital of Japan

 At one end of Kabukicho’s red-light district is the Golden Gai, an area of small bars that can accommodate no more than 6-8 people per bar.
-In the Golden Gai there are a total of 200 bars, the buildings do not exceed two floors and each bar is a world apart.
-Without a doubt it is one of the places with more personality of all Tokyo.
-I leave you here this link to a very interesting article about the Golden Gai.
+In the Golden Gai there is a total of 200 bars, the buildings do not exceed two floors and each bar is a world apart.
+Without a doubt it is one of the places with most personality of all Tokyo.
+Here you can see a very interesting article about the Golden Gai.

 If there’s one thing that’s not missing in the city of Tokyo, it’s lookouts.
 I advise you to stop by at least one of them to enjoy the breathtaking views of the skyscrapers of Tokyo.
 And if you’re lucky and the day is clear, you can even see Mount Fuji in the distance.